SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 [![code](https://flat.badgen.net/badge/code/available/green?icon=github)](https://github.com/SAP-samples/teched2020-DEV164/tree/code/ex11/TechEd2020)

-# Exercise 11 - Deployment to SAP Cloud Platform Cloud Foundry
+# Exercise 11 - Deploy Your App to SAP Cloud Platform Cloud Foundry

-In this exercise you'll learn how easy it is to deploy your application to a cloud foundry environment hosted at the SAP Cloud Platform directly from the SAP Business Application Studio.
+In this exercise you'll learn how easy it is to deploy your application directly from SAP Business Application Studio to a Cloud Foundry environment hosted by SAP Cloud Platform.

 ## Exercise 11.1 - Create Space in Cloud Foundry

-First of all, you have to create a space in your cloud foundry environment whch will host your newly created UI5 application.
+First of all, you need to create the space in your cloud foundry environment to host your newly created UI5 application.

-1. Open the SAP Cloud Platform Trial by opening *https://cockpit.hanatrial.ondemand.com/cockpit/#/home/trial* in a new browser tab and click on *Enter Your Trial Account* button.
+1. Open the SAP Cloud Platform Trial by opening *https://cockpit.hanatrial.ondemand.com/cockpit/#/home/trial* in a new browser tab and click *Enter Your Trial Account*.
 <br>![](images/11_01_0010.png)

-2. Now, you're redirected to your personal SAP Cloud Platform Cockpit where your subaccounts are listed.
+2. You're redirected to your personal SAP Cloud Platform Cockpit where your subaccounts are listed.
 Click on the prefered subaccount, e.g. *trial*.
 <br>![](images/11_01_0020.png)

-3. Click on the menu item *Spaces*.
+3. Click the menu item *Spaces*.
 Until now, no space was created by you.
-Click on *Create *
+Click *Create Space*.
 <br>![](images/11_01_0030.png)

-4. A new popup is opened where you have to specifify the space name e.g. *ui5-apps*.
-After entering the name, click on the *Create* button.
+4. In the popup, enter the space name, e.g. *ui5-apps*.
+Click *Create*.
 <br>![](images/11_01_0040.png)

 5. The newly created space is displayed.